Natural Resources Field Days

 - Please talk to your students about appropriate field trip behavior and the importance of respecting the area we will be using for the day.

 - Before you come, review the Prepacket with your students.
+The Spanish version can be found, here.

 - Look over the lesson plans provided below.